 Please accept our humble obeisances.
 All glories to Sri Guru and Gauranga.

-This year, 2018, the auspicious appearance day of Lord Nrsimhadeva is April 28th and 29th around the world.
-Srila Gurudeva gave an amazing discourse on the Lord's appearance day in 1998, in Wales, and he is sharing this with you for the occasion this year.
+Srila Gurudeva gave an amazing discourse on the Lord's appearance day in 1998, in Wales, and he is sharing this with you for this occasion.
 (To hear the audio lecture click here.)

 Just as Srila Sukadeva Gosvami's speaking of Srimad-Bhagavatam 5,000 years ago is as fresh and relevant today, just as Srila Rupa Gosvami's books, written 500 years ago, nourish us today, just as Srila Bhaktivinoda Thakura's songs, written 100 years ago, nurture us each day, so there is no difference between the 'old' or 'new' discourses of Srila Gurudeva.
 In all of them he is speaking to us anew, each and every day.